QiufangMa/ICON-problem-statement/draft-wnd-icon-problem-statement.md

   minimum access needed for a specific task and only for a limited time.

-- Context aware trust assignment: Instead of static roles or scopes, access decisions are made dynamically using attributes and runtime context such as task type, data sensitivity, user intent, environment state, or risk level.
-For e.g. agent is allowed to access certain tools/data only within/belonging to a compliant geography, where it is legally allowed to access such data.
+- Context aware trust assignment: Instead of static roles or scopes, access decisions are made dynamically using attributes and runtime context such as task type, data sensitivity, user intent, environment state, or risk level, e.g., agent is allowed to access certain tools/data only within/belonging to a compliant geography, where it is legally allowed to access such data.

 - Dynamic trust level assignment: This is one of the advanced and emerging mechanism (e.g. Microsoft Agent Governance Toolkit)